Alexander-Jordan/game-design-document/level-design-document/ldd.md

 # Research

-What research have been done?
+What are the inspirations for this games level design?
 What prototypes and experiments have been done?
+What file formats have been tested/used?

 This section can prove to be valuable in looking back at past experiments on the project.

-Make sure to include moodboards of inspirations or experiments.
+Make sure to include moodboards of inspirations, prototypes, or experiments.

 # Implementation